Yes we have natural rights.

 The basis for the Declaration of Independence was our right to throw off our previous government.
 Our right to reclaim government is from a maxim Legibus sumptis desinentibus, lege naturae utendum est. When laws of the state fail, we must resort to the laws of nature.

 Some people claim that there is a Social Compact which requires us to submit to government.
+Some people believe we must forfeit rights and freedoms to have a “civil and orderly” society.
 Thomas Jefferson was there and he had no such thought.

 The social compact theory of government says we give up some rights when we enter society.
 Yet twenty-nine years after the Constitution was written, this theory was refuted by Thomas Jefferson when he warned about this emerging dangerous theory.